 RadNet Technical Analysis (NASDAQ:RDNT)

-RadNet Moving Average:
+RadNet Moving Average

-RadNet Bollinger Bands:
+RadNet Bollinger Bands

-RadNet Moving Average Convergence Divergence or MACD:
+RadNet Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The RadNet MACD line is below the signal line.
+The RadNet MACD line is above the signal line.

-RadNet Relative Strength Index:
+RadNet Relative Strength Index

 This technical indicator compares the relative strength or weakness of a stock.
 It measures the magnitude of rise or fall in stock price movements .
 The relative strength index of RDNT stock is 81.36.